tensorflow/models/official/README.md

 ## New Models

 The team is actively working to add new models to the repository.
 Every model should follow the following guidelines, to uphold the our objectives of readable, usable, and maintainable code.

 **General guidelines**
 * Code should be well documented and tested.
 * Runnable from a blank environment with relative ease.
 * Trainable on: single GPU/CPU (baseline), multiple GPUs, TPU
-* Compatible with Python 2 and 3 (using [six](https://pythonhosted.org/six/) when neessary)
+* Compatible with Python 2 and 3 (using [six](https://pythonhosted.org/six/) when necessary)

 **Implementation guidelines**